Associate of Applied Science Program of Study

 A student must obtain permission from the Dean of VATNP to continue in the Nursing Program under the following conditions:

 1. Repeating a course with a grade below “C”

 3. Cumulative GPA below 2.0.

-Reapplication/Readmission Requirements: Students who are not successful in any first semester nursing course (NUR 105, NUR 108, or NUR 115) must reapply to the nursing program.
+Reapplication/Readmission Requirements: Students who are not successful in the first semester nursing course (NUR 108 or NUR 115) must reapply to the nursing program.
 A new nursing application packet must be submitted prior to the application deadline.

 Based on the course(s) that must be repeated, the student who is readmitted may be required to complete a skills competency course before progressing to the next level.

-A student who has withdrawn because of academic failure may not re-enroll in the nursing curriculum more than one time.
+A student who has two academic failures or withdrawals in separate semesters will be ineligible for re enrollment in the program.
 Such a student may not be readmitted if the cumulative grade point average is less than 2.0, including all courses attempted other than nursing.
 According to the VCCS Policy 5.7.4 “A student will normally be limited to two enrollments in the same credit course.”
 Any exception to this policy must be approved by the program dean and the vice president of instruction and student services.

 Financial Requirements: In addition to the usual college tuition and fees, the nursing program requires uniforms with accessories, textbooks, progressive testing and remediation program, physical exam, immunizations, Mantoux Tuberculin Skin Test or chest x-ray, a background check, drug screen, and medical document package, CPR Certification, and HIPAA Certification.

 Students are also responsible for transportation to and from the College and health agencies used for clinical experiences.